wallrio/onservice/http.md

 - To set an error response for non-existent routes, use the method "error", similar to the above example.

-- the response of the routes will always be executed in the "index" method of the class.
+- The response of the routes will always be executed in the "index" method of the class.

 - File: /users/Logon.php